 Users on a Level 2-4 system must download and stage data (both the fix files and the IC/LBC files) according to the instructions in Section 9.3.
 Standard data locations for Level 1 systems appear in Table 5.1.

 Load the python environment for the regional workflow.
 Users on Level 2-4 systems will need to use one of the existing

 wflow_macos) and adapt it to their system.
 Then, run:source <path/to/etc/lmod-setup.sh/or/lmod-setup.csh> <platform> module use <path/to/modulefiles> module load wflow_<platform>

 <platform>refers to a valid machine name (see Section 11.1).
 After loading the workflow, users should follow the instructions printed to the console.
 For example, if the output says:Please do the following to activate conda: > conda activate regional_workflow

 conda activate regional_workflowto activate the regional workflow environment.

 If users source the lmod-setup file on a system that doesn’t need it, it will not cause any problems (it will simply do a

-Configure the experiment parameters.cd ush cp config.community.yaml config.yaml
+Configure the experiment:cd ush cp config.community.yaml config.yaml

-Users will need to adjust the experiment parameters in the
+Users will need to open the

 Generate the experiment workflow../generate_FV3LAM_wflow.py